briankariuki/dmi-mdharura-api-fork/README.md

 PROJECT_OTP_LENGTH=? // Length of OTP
 PROJECT_OTP_EXPIRY=? // Duration before OTP expires
 PROJECT_OTP_CHARACTER_SET=? // Characters used to generate OTP eg '0123456789abcdefghijklmnopqrstuvwxyz', NOTE: To prevent bruteforce use alphanumeric PROJECT_OTP_CHARACTER_SET, short PROJECT_OPT_EXPIRY and long PROJECT_OTP_LENGTH

+//if twilio client is used
+TWILIO_ACCOUNT_SID=? //Twilio account sid TWILIO_AUTH_TOKEN=? //Twilio auth token TWILIO_PHONE_NUMBER=? //Twilio assigned phone number TWILIO_STATUS=? //set to 'enabled' if twilio is to be used

+//if whatsapp web client is used, you will need to scan the qr code printed out in the api logs to authorize the whatsapp web client
+WHATSAPP_WEB_CLIENT_STATUS=? //set to 'enabled' if whatsapp web client is to be used WHATSAPP_WEB_CLIENT_PHONE_NUMBER?= //the phone number connected to the whatsapp web client
 ```

 Add firebase.json

 ```